tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

     # ... and to run it
     ./1_1

+We will assess both the functionality and the clarity of your code and comments.

 ## Assignments

-This first lab session consist of 3 assignments.
-In these assignments you have to write different programs which will be executed on the Raspberry Pi.
-Early computers allowed only one program to be executed at a time.
-This program had complete control of the system and had access to all the system’s resources.
-In contrast, contemporary computer systems allow multiple programs to be loaded into memory and executed concurrently.
-The latter case requires you to write a program, compile it, and finally run it on a computer as a process.
-A process it a program in execution.
-Your program becomes a process of the Linux operating system.
+Early computers allowed only one program to be executed at a time, which had complete control of the system and had access to all of the system's resources.
+In contrast, contemporary computer systems allow multiple programs to be executed concurrently, that is, to have multiple simultaneous processes.
+A process is a program in execution.
+A compiled and invoked program becomes a process of the Linux operating system.
 You can use the command `ps` in the console screen to list all the current processes of the system.

-We will assess both the functionality and the clarity of your code and comments.

 ### 1.1

 For the first assignment you have to write a small program.
 The file with the code of the program must be uploaded to the Raspberry Pi followed by a compilation of your code to get the actual program.
-Once you have performed the compiling step, you can run the program.
-The program you have to write has some simple objectives which are listed below.
+Once you have performed the compilation step, you can run the program.
+The program you have to write has some simple objectives that are listed below.
 Keep in mind that when this program runs on the Raspberry Pi, it has become a process of the Linux Operating System.

-The objectives are:
+The objectives of your program are to:

 1. Create variables with your name and student number
-2. Make sure your program is able to print your name and student number in an organised way
+2. Print your name and student number in an organised way
 3. Print the ID of the process that runs your program

-Once your implementation complies with these objectives, you have to upload your solution to the Raspberry Pi and compile it with the GCC compiler of the Raspberry Pi.
+Once your implementation complies with these objectives, you have to upload it to the Raspberry Pi and compile it with the GCC compiler of the Raspberry
+Pi.

 You can use the makefile for the compilation step which should make it easier to compile it again.

 You should understand:

-- why the process id differs on each run
+- why the process id differs across different runs
-- why we have to recompile the program on the Pi to run it there.
+- why you have to recompile the program on the Pi to run it there.

 ### 1.2